-Did you know that Rhinos cry?
-And that they like to be tickled?
+Did you know Rhinos cry?
+And they like to be tickled?

-While visiting Daphne Sheldrick’s orphanage in Kenya last month, I stood near a barn-like stall, intimidated by the size and bulk of the one-and-a-half-ton rhinoceros with two lethal looking projections on the front of his head, walking straight towards me.
+After reading Daphne Sheldrick’s book and visiting her elephant orphanage in Kenya last month, I stood near a barn-like stall, intimidated by the size and bulk of the one-and-a-half-ton rhinoceros with two lethal looking projections on the front of his head, walking straight towards me.

-The rhino’s horns are brutally hacked off their faces (fatally wounding the animals) and then shipped to Laos, China and Vietnam where they believe the rhino’s main defense mechanism is medicinal for humans.
+The rhino’s horns are brutally hacked off their faces (fatally wounding the animals) and then shipped to Laos, China and Vietnam where the horns are used as high level gifts by governmental officials and other wealthy business people.

 The crazy thing is, the horns are made of keratin, the same substance of our finger and toenails.